 SLO(4) The ability to use fundamental knowledge to investigate new and emerging technologies;

 SLO(5) The ability to apply appropriate models for solving problems in engineering, and the ability to assess the limitations of particular cases.

 SLO(6) The ability to collect and analyse research data and use appropriate engineering tools to tackle unfamiliar problems, such as those with uncertain or incomplete data or specifications, by the appropriate innovation, use or adaptation of engineering analytical methods.

 SLO(7) The ability to apply original thought to the development of practical solutions for products, systems, components or processes.

 SLO(8) Knowledge and understanding of management and business practices, and their limitations, and how these may be applied appropriately, in the context of the particular specialisations.

 SLO(9) The ability to make general evaluations of risks through some understanding of the basis of such risks.

 IV.
 Engineering practice

-- SLO(10) A thorough understanding of current practice and its limitations, and some appreciation of likely new developments.
+SLO(10) A thorough understanding of the current practice and its limitations, and some appreciation of likely new developments.